GenomeInfo/2018-02-06-QIMR-Berghofer/_episodes/16-plotting.md

 ## `matplotlib` is the most widely used scientific plotting library in Python.

 *   Commonly use a sub-library called `matplotlib.pyplot`.
-*   The Jupyter Notebook will render plots inline if we ask it to using a "magic" command.

 ~~~
-%matplotlib inline
 import matplotlib.pyplot as plt
 ~~~
 {: .python}